 Fitted carpets and rugs in the bedroom were related to fewer asthma symptoms and bronchial responsiveness….

 In 2005, results of a study conducted by the DAAB (German Allergy and Asthma Society) were published in the German magazine ALLERGIE konkret.
 The article outlined the specifics of the study, and highlighted the message that wall-to-wall carpet actually improves air quality:

-"The core result of the study is, however, clear: In a room with a bare floor, the risk of more airborne fine particulate rises, while the use of wall-to-wall carpeting minimizes this risk."
+The core result of the study is, however, clear: In a room with a bare floor, the risk of more airborne fine particulate rises, while the use of wall-to-wall carpeting minimizes this risk.

-Most people understand that carpet holds allergens such as dust, dander, hair, etc. But instead of being a drawback to carpet, that is actually a huge advantage, especially to those who are sensitive to such allergens.
+Most people understand that carpet holds allergens such as dust, dander, hair, etc. But instead of being a drawback, this study suggests that it can be an advantage, especially to those who are sensitive to such allergens.
 The argument is that carpet holds onto the allergens and does not release them into the air, thereby trapping them where they cannot be inhaled.

 2008 Sauerhoff Study

-"In conclusion, based on the available science, carpet does not cause asthma or allergies and does not increase the incidence or severity of asthma or allergies symptoms.
-In fact, with respect to asthma and allergies, multiple studies have reported fewer allergy and asthma symptoms associated with carpet."
+In conclusion, based on the available science, carpet does not cause asthma or allergies and does not increase the incidence or severity of asthma or allergies symptoms.
+In fact, with respect to asthma and allergies, multiple studies have reported fewer allergy and asthma symptoms associated with carpet.

-Vacuuming is Essential
+Cleaning is Essential

 Of course, some maintenance of your carpet is required to be able to truly breathe easy.
-Regular, thorough vacuuming of carpeting is essential for allergy and asthma patients, in order to remove these allergens from the environment completely.
-For cut-pile carpets, using a vacuum with a beater bar or power head attachment is most effective.
-(Do not use a beater bar or power head attachment on a looped style/Berber carpet.)
+Regular, thorough vacuuming of carpeting is essential in order to remove these allergens from the environment completely.
+For cut-pile carpets, using a vacuum with a beater bar or powerhead attachment is most effective.
+(Do not use a beater bar or powerhead attachment on a looped style/Berber carpet.)